-It’s within the framework that your secret sauce will be coded.
-This will be your UX and business rules.
+Your moat will be your entire UX and the business rules behind it.
 This is where you want to direct as many resources as you can.

 Hopefully this article has opened your eyes to a different approach to building your MVP.
 Thinking like Frankenstein, building with off-the-shelf parts whenever you can, will accelerate your path towards your MVP.
 It will shorten your iteration times and increase the number of iterations you can squeeze out of your budget.

-Doing it well requires a wide knowledge of the library and services available and how they fit together.
+Doing it well requires a wide knowledge of the libraries and services available and how they fit together.
 This is part of SoftwareSeni’s expertise.
-Collaborating with you to breakdown your product idea into the optimum combination buy and build is a key part of our lean strategy.
+Collaborating with you to break down your product idea into the optimum combination of buy and build is a key part of our lean strategy.

 If you’re at the sketch stage or ready to code, take a moment to talk to us.
 We’ll help you get more V into your MVP.